matthewnichols8/SVC_Calculator/README.md

-Here's a sample GitHub README for your **SVC Exception Calculator** project:

----

 # SVC Exception Calculator

 This project is a simple **SVC (Supervisor Call) Exception Calculator** that performs basic arithmetic operations (addition, subtraction, multiplication, and division) on two input numbers using a custom `SVC_Handler()` function.
 It demonstrates how SVC exceptions can be leveraged to handle arithmetic operations at the system level.